What is Lortab?

 - Trouble sleeping, disturbed or interrupted sleep

 - General malaise

-Hydrocodone is an opiate which tends to deplete or shut down the body’s own manufacture of natural endorphins.
+Hydrocodone is an opiate that tends to deplete or shut down the body’s own manufacture of natural endorphins.
 In part, this is one of the reasons why Lortab withdrawals are difficult to endure.
-Pain relief is absent, until the body restores its supply of natural endorphin chemicals.
+Pain relief is absent until the body restores its supply of natural endorphin chemicals.